-z/OS provides also a variety of network services.
+z/OS provides also a variety of network services, all of which use RACF for identification, authentication, and access control.
 In the evaluated configuration, terminal services are provided by TN3270, telnet, rlogin, rsh, and rexec.
-File transfer services are provided by the File Transfer Protocol (FTP).
-Web Services are provided by the HTTP server.
-All those types of services use RACF services for identification, authentication, and access control.
+File transfer services are provided by the File Transfer Protocol (FTP), sftp and scp, Web serving functions are provided by the z/OS HTTP Server.